The Danube is the second longest river in Europe.

 For boating there is the alternative of taking the boat from Mraconia Golf to Decebal’s face.

-If you are in the area, we suggest you to go to see hydroelectric from the Iron Gates but also the Museum arranged inside the Hydropower.
+Also, if you are in the area, we suggest you to go to see hydroelectric from the Iron Gates but also the Museum arranged inside the Hydropower.

 The Hydropower System and sailing Iron Gates 1 it was inaugurated on 16 may 1972.